0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/claim-schema.md

     Add a file inside your repository with extension .json-ld and populate it.

-    The `@id` key should contain the identifier of the Schema Type "ProofOfDaoMembership", in this case the unique url to the json-ld document.
+    The `@id` key should contain the identifier of the Schema Type "ProofOfDaoMembership", in this case the unique url to the JSON-LD document.
     The `proof-of-dao-vocab` key should contain the url that describes the vocabulary of the claim schema.

     ``` json